Shawn Johnson & Daughter Drew Display Huge Smiles In Poolside Pic

 “Is she fully walking yet or still kinda waddling/falling all over the place?
 SHE’S PERFECT!!” stated a third Instagram user.

-Other fans penned comments regarding what they felt are similarities in the facial expressions of Drew and her mother.
+Other fans penned comments regarding the similar facial features of Drew and her mother.

 Shawn recently shared a video of Drew jumping in a pool and into her arms, reported The Inquisitr.
 She explained that she felt she had a daredevil on her hands if the baby’s carefree actions were any indication of what to expect in the future from the little girl.
 The aforementioned video was taken during a family vacation to Seaside, Florida.